 As managing editor of the KM Group he took special responsibility for the development of the Group’s web site, KentOnline, and won a national award for Kent’s War, a supplement commemorating the 60th anniversary of the end of World War 2.
 He has been a freelance writer and lecturer since 2010.

-A career journalist with the BBC World Service and BBC News for three decades, Keith has an established track record as a trainer and training designer for the BBC, initially with BBC World Service training and latterly with the recently-established BBC College of Journalism.
+A career journalist with the BBC World Service and BBC News for three decades, Keith has an established track record as a trainer and training designer for the BBC, initially with BBC World Service training and latterly with the recently-established BBC College of Journalism, where he was part of an award winning team that produced online legal training and scenario-based journalism training tools.